albertobarberis/FRAMES/README.md

 # FRAMES

-This is the web page of FRAMES a cool tool for graphical spectral processing with Ableton Live
+This is the web page of FRAMES (version 2 _ 2021) a tool for graphical spectral processing for Ableton Live created with Max for Live

 ![alt text](https://github.com/tamburo11/frames/blob/master/frames_v2_pic1.png)